empathyco/x/packages/x-components/static-docs/experience-search-and-discovery/recommendations.md

 - Use different layouts: carousel, list, grid.
 Although, a carousel or horizontal slider panel is the preferred layout.
 - Animate the display of the component at your ease.
 - Customize content.
 Although, the name of product recommendations is shown by default.
-- Extend the performance with result-related components to display related content, such as product result images and links.
+- Customize the Result Cards by combining result data and result components as images or links to match the SERP or create a different component for this use case.

 :::